 Last Updated 3/5/23: It was announced in 2022 that TuneCore was shifting their pricing structure to a subscription model, similar to DistroKid’s flat annual fee to released unlimited music.
 I’m currently in the process of updating and adding new information to be accurate as of 2023.
 Be aware that parts may be outdated like the comparison graphic.

 Looking to get your songs in places like Apple Music, Spotify, Google Play and Amazon Music?
-You should, because as of 2019, music streaming now makes up 80 percent of the U.S. music industry’s revenue.
-Globally, it’s as high as 47%.
+You should, because as of 2020, music streaming now makes up 83 percent of the U.S. music industry’s revenue.

 The good news is, getting your music into digital music stores and streaming services as an independent artist couldn’t be any easier.
 Finding the right company that makes sense for you can be a challenge.
 There are a bunch of music distribution companies you can go with to make your music accessible all around the world, but there are pros and cons with each of them.